ismail-khalils/Data_Modeling_with_Postgres/README.md

 # Summary

 In this project, I am going to be using Python and SQL to build an ETL pipeline for a music streaming app.
 This pipeline will transfer data from JSON logs and song data into a Postgres database with a star schema.
-This will allow the analytics team at Sparkify to easily query their data and understand what songs users are listening to.
+This will allow the fictional analytics team at Sparkify to easily query their data and understand what songs users are listening to.

 # To run my script you will need to do the following: